hashicorp/nomad/website/source/intro/vs/kubernetes.html.md

 Kubernetes is designed as a collection of more than a half-dozen interoperating services which together provide the full functionality.
 Coordination and storage is provided by etcd at the core.
-The state is wrapped by API controllers which are consumed by other services that provide higher level APIs or features like scheduling.
-Kubernetes supports running in a high available configuration but is operationally complex to setup.
+The state is wrapped by API controllers which are consumed by other services that provide higher level APIs for features like scheduling.
+Kubernetes supports running in a highly available configuration but is operationally complex to setup.

 Nomad is architecturally much simpler.
 Nomad is a single binary, both for clients